designsecurity/progpilot/README.md

 ```
 If you installed it with `composer`, the program will be located at `vendor/bin/progpilot`.

-## Library example
+### Library example

 It is also possible to use progpilot inside PHP code.
-For more information look at the [documentation about progpilot API](./docs/API.md).
+For more information look at the [API documentation](./docs/API.md).

 Use this code to analyze *source_code1.php*: